JadeAnt/NYC-Vision-Zero-MLOPS/README.md

 - The implementation of continuous X will reference the Lab 3 manual on DevOps for ML.
 The contents listed for this section is subject to change when the reference is released.

+### How to Run on Chameleon

+To run our project on chameleon please perform the following steps:

+1. First setup an ssh key to connect to the following Chameleon Sites: KVM@TACC, CHI@EDGE, and CHI@TACC
+2. Utilizing the notebooks within our [notebooks](https://github.com/JadeAnt/NYC-Vision-Zero-MLOPS/tree/main/notebooks) folder run the cells within the notebooks folder in numerical order
+3. Running the first [notebook 0](https://github.com/JadeAnt/NYC-Vision-Zero-MLOPS/blob/main/notebooks/0_intro.ipynb) to connect to our environment on Chameleon
+4. Run [Notebook 1](https://github.com/JadeAnt/NYC-Vision-Zero-MLOPS/blob/main/notebooks/1_setup_env.ipynb) to setup our environment, cloning our github repo to allow us to setup environment variables and kubespray.
+In this step also create Application Credentials on the KVM@TACC, CHI@EDGE, and CHI@TACC sites
+5. Run [Notebook 2](https://github.com/JadeAnt/NYC-Vision-Zero-MLOPS/blob/main/notebooks/2_provision_tf.ipynb) to provision our terraform configuration as defined in our [tf](https://github.com/JadeAnt/NYC-Vision-Zero-MLOPS/tree/main/tf) folder, then bringing it up within chameleon.
+You can follow the steps within the notebook to bring up the infrastructure
+6. Run [Notebook 3](https://github.com/JadeAnt/NYC-Vision-Zero-MLOPS/blob/main/notebooks/3_practice_ansible.ipynb) to test using ansible to configure our systems for us
+7. Run [Notebook 4](https://github.com/JadeAnt/NYC-Vision-Zero-MLOPS/blob/main/notebooks/4_deploy_k8s.ipynb) to actually deploy our k8s structure using kubespray by first running our pre, k8s, and post confige playbooks to setup everything.
+After this we can access our Kubernetes Dashboard, ArgoCD, and Argo Workflows to manage our nodes and applications
+8. Run [Notebook 5](https://github.com/JadeAnt/NYC-Vision-Zero-MLOPS/blob/main/notebooks/5_configure_argocd.ipynb) to use argo CD add platforms for our services like MLflow and Minio, whilst also bring up our application for our staging, canary, and production appslicaitons.
+9. At this point our service and apps are up and running so you can test everything!
+Feel free to visit the Ray Dashboard (see how to below), Minio, MLFlow, Grafana, Prometheus, and the FastAPI endpoints for staging, canary, and production
+10. Finally run [Notebook 8](https://github.com/JadeAnt/NYC-Vision-Zero-MLOPS/blob/main/notebooks/8_delete.ipynb) to delete our infrastruture.
+ALWAYS run this when done working to free resources for other to use within ChameleonCloud.

+### Access Ray Dashboard
+To access Ray cluster dashboard to see training jobs

+- ssh -L ports_set_here -i ~/.ssh/ssh_key_here cc@floating_ip_here
+- kubectl port-forward svc/ray-head -n nyc-vision-zero-platform ports_set_here